openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

 Note: Consider using CIBA Ping/Push OR SSE Poll/Push.
-Another option would be the Client providing `client_notification_token` to the Credential Issuer, so that the Credential Issuer sends a Credential response upon successfully receiving a Credential request and then no need for the client to bring an acceptance token, the Credential Issuer will send the Credential once it is issued in a response that includes `client_notification_token`. (consider SSE options)
+Another option would be the Client providing `client_notification_token` to the Credential Issuer, so that the Credential Issuer sends a Credential response upon successfully receiving a Credential Request and then no need for the client to bring an acceptance token, the Credential Issuer will send the Credential once it is issued in a response that includes `client_notification_token`. (consider SSE options)

 ### Credential Error Response